1. JUMPSTART ORIENTATION

 to attend this commemorative event with you.

-When you enroll in UVCommit you gain access to special activities, services and resources
+future.
+We support you by connecting you to activities, services and resources specifically

-specifically designed to help you graduate.
-You’ve made the decision to go to college;
+designed to help you graduate.
+You’ve made the decision to go to college; now, commit

 A Learning Community is two freshman courses linked together so the same group of